JeremiahKaren/35percent.github.io/_posts/2017-10-10-council-leader-inaccurate-figures.md

 ![](http://35percent.org/img/pjfactsthread.png)
 *[Tweet](https://twitter.com/peterjohn6/status/910181725187305472) from Council leader Peter John*

-We are blocked by Councillor John on Twitter, so we couldn't engage in the conversation or ask Councillor John where he got his 'facts' from.
+We're blocked by Councillor John on Twitter, so we couldn't engage in the conversation or ask Councillor John where he got his 'facts' from.

-However, we can show that the 40% figure is not grounded in objective facts.
-Every year the Mayor produces an annual monitoring report showing how many affordable homes are provided in each borough along with a breakdown of tenures.
+However, we can show thatCllr John's 40% figure is not grounded in reality.
+Every year the London Mayor produces an Annual Monitoring Report, showing how many affordable homes are provided in each borough, along with a breakdown of tenures.
 The [report for the current year 2016/17](https://www.london.gov.uk/sites/default/files/amr_13.pdf) shows a net gain of 13 social rented homes over the past three years.
 This is out of a total 5,220 new homes built in the borough over those three years (Table 3.7).

 That's an average net gain of just 4 social rented homes per year and we're not even sure they are social rent; we have [shown before](/redefining-social-rent) how Southwark turns a blind eye to developers and housing associations proving affordable rent instead.